WebCoT: Enhancing Web Agent Reasoning by Reconstructing Chain-of-Thought in Reflection, Branching, and Rollback: Introduction

 In this paper, we carefully examine and design the specific reasoning abilities required for effective web agents, and sample corresponding agent trajectories to conduct Supervised Fine-Tuning (SFT) on LLMs.
 In particular, we focus on three key components: (1) \textit{reflection \& lookahead}, the ability to reflect on previous failures and conjure precise long-horizon plans.
 (2) \textit{branching}, the ability to sample multiple possible actions and have accurate awareness of the possible outcomes, selecting the most promising one; and (3) \textit{rollback}, the ability to validate error, roll back to a previous state, and self-correct the agent's mistake.
 To study these abilities, we implement representative algorithms for each component: a novel reflection-and-lookahead module, WebDreamer~\cite{webdreamer} for \textit{branching}, and AgentRollback~\cite{zhang2025enhancingwebagentsexplicit} for \textit{rollback}.
 Simple illustrations of the three abilities are shown in Figure~\ref{fig:overview}.
 For \textit{reflection and look-ahead}, we analyze failed trajectories or redundant steps, distill the corrected trajectories after reflecting on errors, into key planning steps, and further refine them into structured chain-of-thought rationales using an LLM.
 For \textit{branching}, we sample multiple actions and select the best one using an LLM, and then paraphrase this selection process into a paragraph of rationale.
 For \textit{rollback}, we reference a successful trajectory and sample an intermediate state to intentionally generate incorrect branches, thereby constructing a \textit{goback} action along with its corresponding rationale.

 To validate the effectiveness of the proposed method, experiments are conducted following the settings in the web agent self-improvement benchmark, OpenWebVoyager~\cite{openwebvoyager}.
 Specifically, we use \textsc{Llama-3.3}~(\citealp{llama3}; 70B) as the backbone LLM for sampling web agent trajectories, and employ GPT-4o to perform rationale paraphrasing and action selection in \textit{reflection \& look-ahead}, \textit{branching}, and \textit{rollback}.
 The collected trajectories are then used to fine-tune \textsc{Llama-3.3} as our final agent model.
 Our results demonstrate that distilling these reasoning patterns into LLM chain-of-thought yields significant performance gains across multiple benchmarks, such as WebVoyager~\cite{webvoyager}, Mind2Web-Live~\cite{webcanvas}, and SimpleQA~\cite{simpleqa}.
 The approach substantially outperforms rejection sampling baselines and even exceeds distillation from more capable LRM like QwQ-32B~\cite{qwen2025qwq32b}.
-Overall, our research underscores the importance of explicitly defining and instilling effective thinking and reasoning patterns for agent tasks.
+Overall, our research\footnote{Information related to WebCoT dataset and code implementations can be found in \url{https://github.com/Tencent/SelfEvolvingAgent}.} underscores the importance of explicitly defining and instilling effective thinking and reasoning patterns for agent tasks.